-There’s all this hubbub floating around out there lately, conflicting theories of all the DOs and DON’Ts of what it takes to be or become a successful author.
+For the past several years, there’s been all this hubbub floating around out there.
+The internet is saturated with self-labeled experts shilling a myriad of conflicting theories of all the DOs and DON’Ts of what it takes to be or become a successful author.

-Whether that time happens to be one day or a thousand days will vary depending on the writer and the particular story.
-Make no mistake, I don’t suggest that a writer be lackadaisical in his or her efforts.
+Whether that time happens to be one hour or a thousand days will vary from one writer to the next and from one story to the next.
+Make no mistake, Dear Writer.
+By no means do I suggest that you be lackadaisical in your efforts.

 Just think, there’s a lot more where that came from.